 Driver’s license cost in South Africa

-The exact nature of how driving tests and licenses are administered varies depending on where you live, as does the driver’s license cost in South Africa.
+The exact nature of how driving tests and licenses are administered varies depending on where you live.
+This also applies to the cost of a driver’s license in South Africa.

 You can contact the driving authority in your area to ask about the regional driver’s license costs and conditions: